Kare100/photomed-request-tracker/README.md

 ## A note on AI tools

-I used AI assistance to help structure the project into components, debug a few issues, and review my README for clarity.
-The logic, structure, and final implementation are my own — I made sure I understood every part before including it.
+I used AI assistance to help debug a Git issue I ran into (a BOM encoding problem that was causing .gitignore to not work as expected) and to talk through how I'd structure the storage utility if I were to swap localStorage for a real database later.